Ragtime (musical): Toronto and Los Angeles

+Broadway

-The Broadway production began previews on December 26, 1997, and officially opened on January 18, 1998.
+The original Broadway production began previews on December 26, 1997, and officially opened on January 18, 1998.
 It was the first production in the newly opened Ford Center for the Performing Arts.
-Directed by Frank Galati and choreographed by Graciela Daniele, Ragtime closed on January 16, 2000, after 834 performances and 27 previews.
-The original cast featured many of the actors from the original Toronto production, including Brian Stokes Mitchell as Coalhouse Walker, Marin Mazzie as Mother, Peter Friedman as Tateh and Audra McDonald as Sarah, all of whom were nominated for Tony Awards, as well as Steven Sutcliffe as Mother's Younger Brother, Judy Kaye as Emma Goldman, Mark Jacoby as Father and Lea Michele as Tateh's Daughter.
+It was directed by Frank Galati and choreographed by Graciela Daniele.
+It featured many of the actors from the Toronto cast, including Mitchell as Coalhouse, Marin Mazzie as Mother, Peter Friedman as Tateh and Audra McDonald as Sarah, all of whom were nominated for Tony Awards, as well as Steven Sutcliffe as Mother's Younger Brother, Judy Kaye as Emma Goldman, Mark Jacoby as Father and Lea Michele as Tateh's daughter.
 The production was conducted by David Loud.
+It closed on January 16, 2000, after 834 performances and 27 previews.

-The production received mixed reviews, with critics opining that the dazzling physical production (with a $10 million budget, including fireworks and a working Model T automobile) overshadowed problems in the script.
+Ragtime received mixed reviews, with critics opining that the dazzling physical production (with a $10 million budget, including fireworks and a working Model T automobile) overshadowed problems in the script.
 Ben Brantley's review in The New York Times was headlined "A diorama with nostalgia rampant."
-It led the 1998 Tony Awards with thirteen Tony Award nominations, but Disney's The Lion King won as Best Musical.
+It led the 1998 Tony Awards with thirteen nominations, but Disney's The Lion King won as Best Musical.
 The musical won awards for Best Featured Actress (McDonald), Original Score, Book, and Orchestrations.
 According to The New York Times, "The chief competition for The Lion King was Ragtime, a lavish musical."
-The New York Times also noted that "The season was an artistic success as well, creating one of the most competitive Tony contests in years, with a battle in almost every category capped by the titanic struggle for the best musical award between Ragtime with 13 nominations and The Lion King with 11."
-The Broadway production was not financially successful, and some Broadway insiders consider its lavish production to have been the financial "undoing" of Livent.
+The paper also noted that "The season was an artistic success [and] one of the most competitive Tony contests in years" The expensive Broadway production's financial failure was a factor in Livent's declaring bankruptcy within a year.
+Drabinsky was convicted in 2009 of fraud for activities related to his operation of the company.

-Virtual reunion

-On March 26, 2021, cast and crew members of the original Broadway production reunited for a livestream on the web series Stars in the House.
-Composers Lynn Ahrens and Stephen Flaherty were joined by original cast members Brian Stokes Mitchell (Coalhouse), Audra McDonald (Sarah), Peter Friedman (Tateh), Mark Jacoby (Father), Judy Kaye (Emma Goldman) and Steven Sutcliffe (Mother's Younger Brother).
+On March 26, 2021, Ahrens and Flaherty, joined by Mitchell, McDonald, Friedman, Jacoby, Kaye and Sutcliffe, reunited for a livestream on the web series Stars in the House.

-International productions

-Original West End production
+West End

-Following its European premiere in a concert performance at the Cardiff International Festival of Musical Theatre in 2002 (which was later telecast on BBC Four), the musical was produced in the West End, London, by Sonia Friedman at the Piccadilly Theatre for a Limited Run from March 19, 2003 - June 14, 2003.
-This production was directed by Stafford Arima, and starred Maria Friedman in the role of Mother, for which she won the 2004 Laurence Olivier Award for Best Actress in a Musical.
-Graham Bickley and Kevyn Morrow also starred as Tateh and Coalhouse, respectively, both getting nominated for the Laurence Olivier Award for Best Actor in a Musical.
+Following a concert performance at the Cardiff International Festival of Musical Theatre in 2002 (which was later telecast on BBC Four), the musical was produced in the West End, London, by Sonia Friedman at the Piccadilly Theatre from March 19 to June 14, 2003.
+It was directed by Stafford Arima and starred Maria Friedman as Mother, for which she won the 2004 Laurence Olivier Award for Best Actress in a Musical.
+Graham Bickley and Kevyn Morrow starred as Tateh and Coalhouse, respectively, and were both nominated for the Laurence Olivier Award for Best Actor in a Musical.